🟥 Streaming-first HTTP client with native OS backends

 The API is stabilizing and the streaming core is in place, but consider everything HIGHLY experimental.

 HttpClient is designed to stay allocation-free by relying on caller-provided buffers and queues.
 The core library is poll-driven and independent from Async, AsyncStreams, Threading, and Time.
-Response headers are written into a user-provided buffer, while response body chunks are delivered during poll() through a small listener interface.
+Response headers and transport metadata are written into user-provided buffers, while response body chunks are delivered during poll() through a small listener interface.

 Current limitations: